artiepoole/artiepoole.github.io/highlights.md

 					<h3>Equipment Design</h3>
 				</header>
 				<p>I have drawn many individual parts in CAD, and made several larger assemblies.
 Several of the smaller parts have been 3D printed, such as a replacement handle for a Black and Decker workmate workbench and a controller for an Atari 8-bit computer from the '80s.
 In many of my projects you can see evidence of CAD and progression in skills using it.
 Recently I have focussed on learning best practices and trying to form good habits.
 For the following project, I drew a CAD model in the final size and had it manufactured by the in-house workshop at UoN and LewVac.</p>
-				<p> As an example of my design skills, I present my room temperature system: I was tasked with designing a high vacuum system with stable temperature control for measuring eletrical devices at and near to room temperature for the Spintronics group.
+				<p> As an example of my design skills, I present my room temperature system: I was tasked with designing a high vacuum system with stable temperature control for measuring electrical devices at and near to room temperature for the Spintronics group.
 The stability is required to eliminate drift in resistance measurements and to cool the sample when under load.
 There were three main points in the brief:
 				<ul>
 				<li>The temperature of the sample space has to remain within 0.1°C of the set point which can be anywhere between 0°C and 50°C.</li>
 				<li>The sample, mounted to a 12 pin circular header, must be in high vacuum (10<sup>-5</sup> mBar) and have good thermal contact with the sample space with minimal thermal lag to the temperature control mechanism.</li>